Offline recovery of magic and entanglement from noisy Pauli product states: Results

 Similar to the simulations, we construct the unitary U from circuit primitives $g_1, g_2, g_3$ applied to a reference state as depicted in the circuit in Fig.\ref{fig:Be_depth} a), and further circuit details are in Methods~\ref{sec: exp_circuit_details}.
 We run three different experiments which characterize the state at each step after applying a unitary $g_i$ and applying a symmetry verification circuit.
 In Fig.\ref{fig:Be_depth} b) we present the raw (red) and purified (orange) values for the experimental energy.
 The raw data shows that as additional unitaries are applied, the measured energy deviates further from the expected ground state value, eventually surpassing the mean-field energy estimate.
 This trend is mitigated in the purified data, which follows the expected theoretical behavior.
 Similar to what was observed in the simulations, this dramatic change in energy estimation indicates that useful resources are likely still being generated in the raw state.

 To explore further, we calculate several metrics shown in Fig~\ref{fig:exp_path_SE_QMI}.
-Raw (red), purified (orange), and theoretical (black) results for overlap with the target state are shown in a), QMI in b) and SE in d).
+Raw (red), purified (orange), and theoretical (black) results for overlap with the target state are shown in a), QMI in b) and $W_2$ in d).
 Coherent mismatch is plotted in green, and ratio of postselected data in blue in d).
 We see that as we successively apply unitaries to our circuit in the noiseless setting we begin to approach the target state.
 In the raw experiment, each increase in depth of the circuit results in a decrease in overlap -- this is mirrored in the increase in the ratio of postselected data.
-As we saw in the simulations, despite the overlaps decreasing, we are still generating resources in a qualitatively similar way to the ideal case.
 Purifying the states has a large effect on the overlaps (orange), suggesting that despite the unitaries adding a significant amount of noise, there is still recoverable information from the state.
 We can also see that despite the coherent mismatch being the largest for the deepest circuit, it was not enough to offset the overlap gained by applying the final noisy unitary.
 This is also reflected in the purified energy in Fig~\ref{fig:Be_depth} b).
 If we were to continue approaching the target state, the overlap of the purified state would eventually be limited by the noise floor.